 Key Takeaways

-- Six Weeks Paid: Eligible state employees receive six weeks of paid maternity leave following childbirth or adoption.
+- Six Weeks Paid: Eligible state employees receive six weeks of paid maternity leave following childbirth or adoption; covered school employees receive leave tied to childbirth.

-- Teachers Now Included: SB 1121 (2023) created paid maternity leave for school employees, and HB 1601 (2025) amended the school law to let accrued sick leave extend the benefit.
+- School Leave Was Amended: Senate Bill 1121 (2023) created paid maternity leave for school employees, and House Bill 1601 (2025) amended the school law to let accrued sick leave extend the benefit.

 - Private Sector Not Covered: This benefit applies only to state employees and teachers—private employers are not required to offer paid maternity leave.

 Oklahoma has taken significant steps to support new parents in the public sector workforce.
-State employees have had access to six weeks of paid maternity leave since 2023, and in 2025, the legislature expanded this benefit to include public school teachers.
+State employees have had access to six weeks of paid maternity leave since 2023, school employees received a related benefit in 2023, and in 2025 the legislature amended the school-employee law to let accrued sick leave extend the benefit.
 For eligible employees, this represents meaningful support during one of life's most demanding transitions.

 The State Employee Benefit

-Senate Bill 16X, passed in 2023, created paid maternity leave for full-time classified state employees.
+Senate Bill 16X, passed in 2023, created paid maternity leave for full-time state employees who have been employed by the state agency for at least two years before requesting leave.
 The benefit provides:

 - Six weeks of paid leave following childbirth or adoption